 For: Year 11 and 12 Physics Students

-The program links with the ‘Waves’ section of the SACE Stage 1 Physics curriculum.
-Links to the ‘Energy and Momentum’ section of the SACE Stage 1 Physics curriculum are also included.
+This program links with the ‘Waves’ section of the SACE Stage 1 Physics curriculum; links to the ‘Energy and Momentum’ section of the SACE Stage 1 Physics curriculum are also included.

 Students work through two procedures during the session.
 The first procedure uses reflection to determine the distance of an object and the speed of sound in air, while the second uses Doppler shift to determine the speed of an object.

 What will Students do?

 - Learn about the development of radar in the Australian defence industry.